wneessen/waybar-weather/README.md

 ## Configuration

-### waybar-weather
+### waybar-weather configuration
 waybar-weather comes with defaults that should work out of the box for most users.
-You can however provide a customer configuration file by appending the `-config` flag, followed by the path to your configuration file.
-An example configuration file can be found in the [etc](etc) directory.
+You can however override these defaults by providing a configuration file.
+By default waybar-weather will look for a configuration file in the user's home config directory at `~/.config/waybar-weather/`.
+If that directory holds a config file in either TOML, JSON or YAML format, waybar-weather will use it.
+Alternatively, you can provide a path to a configuration file via the `-config` flag.
+A example configuration file can be found in the [etc](etc) directory.

-### Waybar integration
+### Integration with Waybar
-waybar-weather integrates with Waybar effortlessly.
+waybar-weather integrates effortlessly with Waybar.

 Add the following to your waybar config file (usually `.config/waybar/config.jsonc`):
 ```json